 So, part of my job is helping you explore the origins of your negative beliefs about yourself and whatever behaviors or patterns are getting in the way of you living the life you want to live.
 From there, I weave together various tools and techniques from my training and experience with trauma to help you do more than just cut the weeds down until they grow back again, but pull them out at the roots by more fully processing these experiences.

 For the therapy nerds (a term I use endearingly, as a fellow nerd) or other providers reading, I often find that a blend of EMDR, experiential, and parts work (ego state, Internal Family Systems) is most effective for treating trauma, especially complex trauma.
+I'm also trained in Heart-Centered Hypnotherapy, which has the specific aim to get to the root of the presenting issue (behavior or feeling/thought pattern).
 I'm happy to answer any questions you might have about my approach to trauma resolution, and you can also check out my Resources page for links to helpful videos, books, and more.